Coffee Triangle: Paisa Region (Colombia)

 The advertisements were designed by the Doyle Dane Bernbach ad agency, with the goal of distinguishing 100%-Colombian coffee from coffee blended with beans from other countries.

-The Paisa region is formed by the departments of Antioquia, Caldas, Risaralda and Quindío.
-Some regions of Valle del Cauca Department (north) and Tolima Department (west) culturally identify as paisas.
-The main cities of the Paisa region are Medellín, Pereira Manizales and Armenia.
+The departments of Antioquia, Caldas, Risaralda, and Quindío form the Paisa region.
+In addition, some areas of the Valle del Cauca Department (north) and Tolima Department (west) culturally identify as paisas.
+The main cities of the Paisa region are Medellín, Pereira, Manizales, and Armenia.

-The name Paisa derives from the Spanish apocope of Paisano (countryman) but they are also known as "Antioqueños."
-Although many refer to Paisas as an ethnic group (raza antioqueña or raza paisa), they are a part of the Colombians and Latin American peoples.
+The name Paisa derives from the Spanish apocope of Paisano (countryman), but they are also known as "Antioqueños."
+Although many refer to Paisas as an ethnic group (raza antioqueña or raza paisa), they are a part of the Colombian and Latin American peoples.

-Paisas can be found in other regions of Colombia and the Americas where they have migrated.
-They have such a particular way of speaking Spanish that some writers refer to as español antioqueño.
+Paisas can be found in other regions of Colombia and the Americas, where they have migrated.
+They have a particular way of speaking Spanish that some writers call español antioqueño.